 The FMCSA has challenged states to increase their traffic enforcment combined with inspection on a motor carrier by 10%.
 Texas will use a variety of methods to meet this challenge.
-First, in both FY2022 and FY2023 the Department is seeign to add 10 additioanl commissioned troopers to our program.
-These additional positions will be strategically placed in locations with the highest volumes of commercial traffic and the highest CMV crash rates.
+First, in both FY2022 and FY2023 the Department added10 additional commissioned troopers to our program.
+When fully staffed, these additional positions will be strategically placed in locations with the highest volumes of commercial traffic and the highest CMV crash rates.
 These inreases are projected to increase through future grant cycles as well.
-By increasing our presence in high traffic areas, and continuing to stress the improtance of traffice related inspections, the Department feels compfrotable in accempting to the 10% increase.
-In FY 2022 Texas conducted a total of 6658 TE inspections which was a 10.34% increase of FY2021.
-For FY 2023 Texas work towards a 10% increase on that total.
+By increasing our presence in high traffic areas, and continuing to stress the improtance of traffice related inspections, the Department feels compfrotable in accepting to the 10% increase.
+In FY 2022 Texas conducted a total of 8684 TE inspections which was approximaely 1% less than FY2021.
+For FY 2024 - FY 2026 Texas will work towards a 5-10% increase on that total each year.
+It has been recently discoverd that due to a data error, the State's number of inspections with TE might be historically under reported.
+We are working with our field supervisors and data team to ensure that all such inspections are collected and reported. .

-Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2021 - 2023.
+Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2024 - 2026.
 The projected goals are based on the number of traffic stops, not tickets or warnings issued.
 These goals are NOT intended to set a quota.